h4l/sortedcontainers-stubs/README.md

 latest `2.4.X` version of sortedcontainers-stubs.

-Currently sortedcontainers-stubs version `2.4.0` has dependency metadata supporting sortedcontainers `>=2,<2.5` as there are minimal API differences in that range.
+Currently sortedcontainers-stubs version `2.4.0` has dependency metadata supporting sortedcontainers `>=2,<3` as there are minimal API differences so far since 2.0.

 ## Reporting Issues